-The College of Health, Education, and Human Development and the Clemson University Division of Student Affairs offer a variety of leadership development opportunities for students.
+The College of Health, Education, and Human Development, the Eugene T. Moore School of Education and the Clemson University Division of Student Affairs offer a variety of leadership development opportunities for students.
 Together we have designed a leadership certificate program for those students interested in enhancing their university careers with a specialized leadership component.

 Complimenting all university degree programs and majors, the Leadership Certificate Program adds value to any academic program or career.
 In an effort to provide a comprehensive leadership educational experience, we provide a learning environment that includes both classroom activities and practical field experience.
 This allows students to reflect and then act on what they have learned about leadership behavior.